 ADD

 11.44J The capability of transmitting or receiving the frequency assignment by the space station referred to in Nos.
-11.44B, 11.44C, 11.44D and 11.44E shall be examined by the Bureau based on the assessment of conformity of corresponding items in Table C of Annex 2 to Appendix 4 for each individual notified frequency assignment.
+11.44B, 11.44C, 11.44D and 11.44E shall be examined by the Bureau based on the assessment of conformity of corresponding items in Tables B and C of Annex 2 to Appendix 4 for each individual notified frequency assignment.
 When necessary for this examination, the Bureau may request additional information (e.g., the commercial name of the satellite, a manufacturer-certified frequency plan and payload description (such as TWTA power, number of transponders, bandwidth), results of in-orbit payload or transponder tests, etc.).
+The capabilities to emit the e.i.r.p levels or e.i.r.p. densities shall be higher than the minimum e.i.r.p levels or e.i.r.p. densities of each notified frequency assignment.
 Only those frequency assignments for which the Bureau confirms conformity of corresponding power-related items submitted by the notifying administration, shall be considered as being brought into use.
 When the examination with respect to this provision leads to an unfavourable finding, the frequency assignment shall be cancelled by the Bureau after having informed the notifying administration.
 (WRC-27)

 Note: the revision marks above are with respect to Annex 49 of document 4A/830.
 These revision marks will be removed in the final version of the proposal, as it is a new addition.